-- $^$ Units not categorized above will be charged on an individual basis at \$70.00 per team entry - \ Mixed teams may enter as a separate individual unit or have each college/faculty represented on the team assume equal responsibility in the case of a default (see section on "If a team defaults").
+- Independent teams not categorized in one of the above recognized units may enter specific leagues on an individual basis at \$70 per team entry. - Joint teams may enter under a single recognized unit, or have each unit represented on the team assume equal responsibility in the case of a default (see section on "If a team defaults").